bibanon/ayase/README.md

 ### Indiachan Template

 Out of all these, indiachan (which made a lynxchan template) looks the most modern, and is very nicely optimized for mobile (as mobile devices are the most commonly used computing devices).
-It even has a pleasing green theme which fits the FoolFuuka theming tradition.
+It even has a pleasant green theme which fits the FoolFuuka theming tradition.
 I would make this the default theme.

 https://gitlab.com/rusty02/indiachan